DaCoolX/sheepit-docker/README.md

 ## Instructions
 Insert your username and password in-place off \<user\> and \<pass\>.

 It is recommended to use a public key instead of your actual sheepit account password for authentication.
 Public keys can be created in your [Sheepit account page](https://www.sheepit-renderfarm.com/account.php?mode=profile) under the Keys tab.
-A possible comment of your choice for the public key could be 'docker'
+A possible comment of your choice for the public key could be 'docker'.

 ```
 docker run -d \